We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

-High blood pressure can be very harmful to the health of guinea pigs and can be a major cause of their sudden death as well as other health-related issues.
+High blood pressure can be very harmful to the health of guinea pigs and can be a major cause of their sudden death and other health problems.

-So treating your guinea pigs with fennel will guarantee good blood flow that will keep them healthy and fresh.
+So giving your guinea pigs this plant will guarantee good blood flow that will keep them healthy.